 The following are just a few of the most commonly used elements of On Page SEO:

-When we search something, the first thing we do is type search terms, right?
+When we search for something in Google for example, the first thing we do is type search terms, right?

 So it is thus very important that when we are writing articles, setting the meta titles and meta descriptions of every post, page or the whole website, we know the keywords to use.

 We should use the search terms that are high in search volume and popular for our niche, yet low in competition.
-By low in competition, it means not too many websites are using that particular search term.
+By low in competition, it means not too many websites are using that particular search term or being indexed for that keyphrase.

 There are Keyword Tools, both free and paid to find these high search-volume, low-competition keywords.
 One of the most popular paid tools is Long Tail Pro.
 It is a very user-friendly tool that shows information such as monthly search volume and competitiveness of a particular keyword (measured between 0-100, with 100 being the most difficult to rank).